jmsv/cu-attendance-system/README.md

 ### Resetting the Database

-What was that?
-You fucked up the database?
+Messed up the database?
 You fool.
 Fortunately I do this too tbh and made a script to reset it.

 From the `server` directory, run this: